-We are currently working towards acting as Deputy for individuals who lack capacity to manage their own property and financial affairs.
+Disability Focus is also able to act as a Deputy pursuant to an order issued by the Court of Protection for individuals who lack mental capacity to manage their own property and financial affairs.

 Disability Focus works with many professionals, local authorities and private organisations that refer clients to us so that we can help to protect and support them every day.

 Our appointeeship services enable social and healthcare professionals to provide clients with a trusted, independent money management service that has the clients best interest at the centre of our work.

 The starting point is either to contact us so that we can have a general chat about the particular needs and circumstances of the client or to simply complete our online referral form by clicking HERE.

 After we have received the completed referral form we can then agree the best route forward to support the client that you are referring.

 If a person is unable to cope with claiming benefits, paying bills or managing money they may need an appointee to provide help.
 The appointee appointed can act on a temporary or permanent basis.

 Appointeeship is a term used by the DWP.
 It is the term they use to summarise when an individual has taken legal responsibilities of receiving and managing a person’s welfare benefit entitlements.

 If a person’s circumstances change then Disability Focus will need to inform DWP straight away.
 If an individual’s savings were to change then this could affect the amount of benefits that can be claimed.

 As an acting appointee Disability Focus checks the balance for the individual each month to ensure compliance with the above.
 Should the threshold be reached Disability Focus would have to inform DWP.